phyphox/experiment-collection/de/instructions/federpendel/index.md

 # These instructions are not worksheets by themselves and while they can be used by students, they do not directly address students.
 # Worksheets should be linked at the end of the instructions (compare with existing experiments).

-title: "Fadenpendel"                       # Title of the experiment
+title: "Federpendel"                       # Title of the experiment
-translationKey: "Fadenpendel"  # This has to be the same across all translations of the same instructions and allows linking to different language versions despite them having different titles
+translationKey: "Federpendel"  # This has to be the same across all translations of the same instructions and allows linking to different language versions despite them having different titles

 author:                                 # One or more authors of this document (i.e. your name and anyone who contributed)
   - Alexander Pusch